 Do minimal up front work and queue the rest:

 A system is scalable when it can handle unexpectedly large bursts of incoming requests.
 The faster your system handles a request, the faster it can get to the next one.
 Turns out, that in most cases, you don’t have to give a response to the request right away — just a response indicating that you have started working on the task.
 In practice, this means queueing a background job after you have received a request.
 Once your job is in a queue, you have the added benefit of making your system fault tolerant since failed jobs can be tried again.
-An alternative to queues is setting up a publish-subscribe system.
+An alternative to queues is setting up a publish-subscribe system like Kafka.
 The benefit of this approach is that you can send one request to different type of systems: one system immediately processes the request, while the second system runs a long term data analysis job.

 Horizontal scaling refers to running your software on multiple small machines, while vertical scaling refers to running your software on one large machine.
 Horizontal scaling is more fault tolerant since failure of a machine does not mean an outage; instead, the work for the failed machine is routed to the other machines.
 In practice, you’ll find that the cheapest machines are usually shared and not dedicated.
 Don’t get the cheapest machines.
 Dedicated servers have more consistent performance and less random spikes in usage.

 Things that are harder to test are more likely to break: